stardot/beebem-windows/README.txt

   Econet On/Off       - Switch Econet emulation on or off.
 See the Econet
                         section above for more details.

+  Teletext On/Off     - Switch Teletext emulation on or off.
+See the
+                        Teletext section above for more details.

+  Hard Drive On/Off   - Switch SCSI/SASI hard drive emulation on or off.
+                        See the SCSI/SASI section above for more details.

+  User Port Breakout Box - Opens the user port breakout box dialog.
+The
+                        breakout box allows keys to be assigned for switch box emulation.

+  User Port RTC Module - Enables the real time clock module.
+This is used
+                         by the Econet file server software.

 Options Menu:

   Joystick             - Switch on or off PC/Beeb analogue joystick support.
                          Calibrate the joystick through the control panel.

-  Mousestick           - Switch on or off the mapping of Mouse position to
+  Analogue Mousestick  - Switch on or off the mapping of Mouse position to
+                         analogue Beeb joystick position.

+  Digital Mousestick   - Switch on or off the mapping of Mouse movements to
-                         Beeb joystick.
+                         digital Beeb joystick movements.

   Freeze when inactive - When selected BeebEm will freeze when you switch
                          to another Window.